Our Services

 Helpful Resources

-Cross contamination of nuts happens when tiny amounts of nut proteins transfer onto other foods or surfaces, triggering an IgE‐mediated immune response that can cause symptoms from mild hives and itching to life‐threatening anaphylaxis even at extremely low exposure levels.
-Factors like protein persistence on porous materials, aerosolized particles, and hidden ingredients all contribute to the risk and require strict cleaning, careful labeling, and emergency preparedness.
+Cross contamination of nuts occurs when trace amounts of nut proteins transfer onto other foods, utensils, or surfaces, triggering an IgE-mediated immune response.
+Even microscopic exposure can cause symptoms ranging from mild hives and itching to life-threatening anaphylaxis.
+Key risk factors include protein persistence on porous materials like wood cutting boards, aerosolized nut particles during cooking, and hidden ingredients in processed foods.

 Cross contamination of nuts occurs when trace amounts of nut proteins are unintentionally transferred to other foods, surfaces, or utensils.
 For individuals with nut allergies—even those who tolerate small amounts—this hidden exposure can trigger a range of immune reactions.
 Understanding why these reactions happen, how to spot them, and what to do next can help you stay safe and confident in managing life with nut allergies.